convox/docs/docs/networking/private-networking.md

 ### Private

 The [Private](/reference/rack-parameters/Private) parameter places all Rack instances (both workload and build) into private subnets.
 This is the broadest privacy control.
-When set to `Yes`, instances have no direct internet access — all outbound traffic passes through a NAT gateway.
+When set to `Yes`, instances have no direct internet access, and all outbound traffic passes through a NAT gateway.

 ### PrivateBuild